HMS Caroline, the last surviving ship of the Battle of Jutland,. Image courtesy of HMS Caroline.

 8. Spectacular sporting events

-This year we hosted the Women’s Rugby World Cup, the Irish Open and the Gran Fondo Giro d'Italia.
+In 2017 we hosted the Women’s Rugby World Cup, the Irish Open and the Gran Fondo Giro d'Italia.
 There is also the annual North West 200 if you want something to really get your pulse racing, and The Open in 2019.
 Find out why Northern Ireland is made for sport here.

 9. Northern Ireland loves a festival